tprasadtp/protonvpn-docker/README.md

     --mount type=bind,src="$(pwd)"/wg-private-key,dst=/etc/protonwire/private-key,readonly \
     ghcr.io/tprasadtp/protonwire:latest
     ```
-    > If you wish to publish additional ports from other containers using this VPN, you will need to do it here on the `protonwire` container!
+    > If you wish to publish additional ports from other containers using this VPN, you **MUST** do it here on the `protonwire` container!

     > `--sysctl` and `--cap-add` flags are important! without these, container cannot create or manage WireGuard interfaces or routing.